 Registration by Undergraduates.
-An undergraduate student who is within 12 hours of graduation and who has at least a B average in the major subject may enroll for courses carrying graduate credit, subject to the approval and certification of an acceptable grade point average and the approval of the GSBS Office.
+An undergraduate student who is within 12 hours of graduation and who has at least a B average in their major subject may enroll for courses carrying graduate credit.
 The Approval for Graduate Credit form must be approved by the GSBS Office prior to registration.
-No course taken without this approval may be counted for graduate credit.
+Courses taken without this approval will not be granted graduate credit.
 With the approval of the GSBS Office, students may take graduate courses for undergraduate credit.
 Students may not, however, receive both graduate and undergraduate credit for the same course, except for up to 9 hours for an approved joint undergraduate and graduate degree program.

-An undergraduate who is permitted to enroll for graduate work as indicated above is required to take the Graduate Record Examinations (GRE) in the first semester of enrollment in graduate courses if the test has not been taken during the previous five years.
+An undergraduate who is permitted to enroll for graduate work as indicated above is required to take the Graduate Record Examinations (GRE) during the first semester of enrollment in graduate courses if the test has not been taken in the previous five years.

 The maximum amount of work that may be scheduled by an undergraduate who is taking courses for graduate credit is 16 hours in a semester or 6 hours in the summer term, including graduate and undergraduate work.
-Undergraduates permitted to enroll for graduate work are expected to receive their bachelor's degree within a year of their first graduate enrollment.
+Undergraduates permitted to enroll for graduate courses are expected to receive their bachelor's degree within one year of the first semester of graduate enrollment.